yang-benny-liu/openshift-launchpad-fe-vue/README.md

 ## Configuration

 This frontend will require some configuration.
 The API it invokes will be locked down and require a valid JWT Token to access.
 We will need to configure the application to authenticate using the same Keycloak realm as its associated app.
-Note that the Vue Skeleton frontend is currently designed to expect all associated resources to be relative to the original access path.
+Note that this frontend is currently designed to expect all associated resources to be relative to the original access path.

 ## Super Quickstart